-Bike Stops are local businesses who provide a range of facilities for bike riders – both locals and visitors.
-The types of facilities provided by each business will vary, but might include access to toilets, showers and change rooms, bag storage, water refill and tyre pumps, among other services.
+Bike Stops are local businesses providing a range of facilities for bike riders – both locals and visitors.
+The types of facilities provided by each business vary, but may include access to:

 - Avenue C Wine Co, 55/65 Constitution Avenue Campbell

 - Canberra and Region Visitor's Centre, Regatta Point Barrine Drive, Parkes

 - National Museum of Australia, Lawson Crescent, Acton

 - The Cyclery, 5 Lonsdale Street, Braddon

 - One on 1 Espresso, 1 Canberra Ave, Forrest